B0NNERR/todo-list/README.md

 # ABOUT PROJECT
-The project is written in REACT, the project used a form, also drag and drop, animations, loader, styling and design.
+The project is written in REACT, the project used a form, as well as drag and drop, animations, loader, styling and design.

 # Getting Started with Create React App